nicolevanderhoeven/spice-runner/DEMO-GUIDE.md

 **URL**: https://nvdh.dev/spice/

 Say:
-> "Here's our T-Rex Runner game deployed on GKE with SSL.
+> "Here's our Spice Runner game deployed on GKE with SSL.
 But the real magic is happening behind the scenes..."

 ---